Lázaro Arístides Betancourt, a key figure in Cuban athletics, has passed away

 Related videos:

-Cuban athletics is in mourning following the announcement this Sunday of the passing of Lázaro Arístides Betancourt Mella at the age of 88 in Havana.
+Cuban athletics is in mourning following the announcement on Sunday of the passing of Lázaro Arístides Betancourt Mella at the age of 88 in Havana.
 Betancourt, originally from Matanzas, dedicated his life to the development of sports in Cuba and left an indelible mark as an athlete, coach, and leader.

 In an interview in 2018 with Julita Osendi for CiberCuba, Lazaro Betancourt commented: